 1) Iceberg Catalog

 The Iceberg Catalog manages the namespaces and tables, providing a consistent view of the table's metadata.
-This catalog is responsible for storing and organizing metadata, enabling operations such as listing tables, creating or deleting tables, and tracking table versions.
+It is responsible for storing and organizing metadata, enabling operations such as listing tables, creating or deleting tables, and tracking table versions.
 Iceberg supports various catalog implementations like Hive Metastore, AWS Glue, and custom catalogs.

 2) Metadata Layer